TheProjectsGuy/TheProjectsGuy.github.io/_posts/2020-09-28-github-metadata.md

 ---
 layout: post
-title:  a post with github metadata
+title: 'Template: A Post with Github Metadata'
 date: 2020-09-28 21:01:00
 description: a quick run down on accessing github metadata.
 categories: sample-posts external-services
+# TODO: GitHub Metadata doesn't currently work
 ---

 A sample blog page that demonstrates the accessing of github meta data.